 PHOENIX (April 26, 2023) – With the temperatures heating up, it will soon be time to hit the pool.
 Are you and your family ready to have a safe swimming season this summer?

 Now is the perfect time to review pool-safety practices, say Banner Health safety experts, who are available for interviews.

-“I think everyone thinks it can’t happen to me.
+“Everyone thinks it can’t happen to me.
 Drowning can happen to anyone.
-It doesn’t matter where you live or what you do,’’ said Tracey Fejt, RN, Banner Health injury prevention coordinator.
-Fejt is pronounced (fate).
+It doesn’t matter where you live or what you do,’’ said Melissa Luxton, RN, Banner Health injury prevention coordinator.

 About Banner Health